 Demand legal protection: It’s okay to be gay at work

-This article was originally published in On Faith on July 15, 2013.
+This article was originally published in the Washington Post’s On Faith on July 15, 2013.

 ENDA, which has been introduced in nearly every Congress since 1994, would provide long-overdue protections nationwide, with exemptions for small businesses and religious organizations, ensuring that all workers are judged on their ability to perform the job rather than who they are or whom they love.
 The Civil Rights Act of 1964 – parts of which were drafted in the Religious Action Center of Reform Judaism’s conference room and which was shepherded through Congress with strong involvement from the religious community – prohibited discrimination in the workplace based on race, sex, religion, ethnicity and national origin.
 Later laws added pregnancy and disability to this list.
 However, there is still no federal law that bars discrimination in the workplace based on a person’s sexual orientation or gender identity.